lisdude/toaststunt/docs/README.md

     - sort (a significantly faster replacement for the :sort verb.
 Also allows for natural sort order and reverse sorting)
     - recreate (fill holes created by destroy() by recreating valid objects with those object numbers)
     - reverse (reverse lists)
+    - all_members (return the indices of all instances of a type in a list)

 - Miscellaneous changes:
     - Numeric IP addresses in connection_name